h0uter/h0uter.github.io/_pages/tools.md

 > Really great and polished experience for adding Automated documentation generated from Docstrings to your project.

 ## Zotero
-> Reference manager that's not owned by evil publisher and the new Ipad app is actually really great!
+> Reference manager that's not owned by evil publisher and the new iPad app is actually really great!

 <br>